v-research/lastchat/README.md

 # Bash Scripting Course - Implementing LASTchat
-As course on Bash scripting for [n00bies](https://www.urbandictionary.com/define.php?term=n00bies) we will implement a chat to explore the key concepts of Bash.
+As this is a course on Bash scripting for [n00bies](https://www.urbandictionary.com/define.php?term=n00bies) we will implement a chat to explore the key concepts of Bash.

+As a gamefied course, we'll hopefully have fun.
+If you are already an exper, you can skim through this README and then read the game rules at the bottom of this README.

 I read the [Bash Reference Manual](https://www.gnu.org/software/bash/manual/bash.html) to create this course.
 You can simply read it and learn it yourself from a much better source.
-Our objective is to learn some Bash by coding.
+Our objective is to learn *some* Bash by coding.

 ## Introduction: What is Bash?
 Our [reference manual](https://www.gnu.org/software/bash/manual/bash.html#What-is-Bash_003f)